SoftOboros/ai-ped-red-team/docs/getting-started.md

 - `results.csv` — the same data in tabular form.
 - `token_usage.json` / `token_usage.csv` — per-call token counts plus aggregate totals for
   quick cost accounting.
-- `metrics.csv` — the numeric features returned by `compute_metrics` (now including VADER sentiment, Detoxify toxicity probabilities, history deltas, readability, directive ratios, etc.).
+- `metrics.csv` — the numeric features returned by `compute_metrics` (VADER sentiment, Detoxify toxicity probabilities, history deltas, readability, directive ratios, embedding similarity, etc.).
 - `results.summary.json` — the stats output from `summarize_stats`.
 - `results.summary.report.md` / `.html` — rendered reports from `render_report`.

 Use these artefacts to audit prompts, review token budgets, or feed the data into external dashboards.

+Need to inspect the raw LiteLLM calls?
+Pass `--debug` to any CLI invocation (for example, `aprt --debug run …`).
+This toggles LiteLLM’s verbose logging and mirrors the banner recommendation printed in failure scenarios.

 ## Manual workflow
 Prefer to run each step yourself?
 Use the discrete commands: